isamess/starwars_microservices/README.md

 # starwars_microservices
-Microservices project with Docker and MongoDB
+Microservices project with Docker, Docker Compose, a Google Cloud Virtual Machine,  and a MongoDB